 home and a mastery of

 We are gardeners, farmers, authors and educators and we love sharing our skills with you.
 We are the authors of two books, Grown & Gathered (2016) and The Village (2018).

 We began by selling our produce to some of Melbourne’s top restaurants, encouraging chefs to adopt principles of local, real produce and sustainable farming and packaging.
 Since then, we have embarked on a number of projects, including The Produce Van, where we pulled our van up each week in the streets of Melbourne to sell our homegrown vegetables and talk to people about sustainability and natural food, and The Flower Exchange, where we grew flowers and traded them without exchanging money for a year.

-We currently live in the North Central region of Victoria, Australia, where we spend our time creating, learning and growing natural food.
+We currently live between Italy and Victoria, Australia, spending our time creating, learning and experiencing all we can around natural food.
 Lentil loves writing and photography, Matt growing food and design.

 We believe in the wisdom of the past.
 How things got done before chemicals, plastics and the very idea of waste existed.

 We believe in living thoughtfully.
 Knowing where things come from and where they end up.

 We believe in building community in the traditional "I can touch and smell you" sense.
 And in the simple, real happiness that brings.